 Who is PRINCE2 for?

 PRINCE2 is a customer-focused project management methodology.
 It offers a set of principles, themes and processes to enable an organisation’s key managers to justify a project.
 It helps them understand “why should we do it (the project)?” and “are the benefits worth the costs and risks of doing the project?”.
-It also focuses on how to manage a project effectively to ensure it remains a worthwhile investment in a changing business environment.
+It also focuses on how to manage a project effectively to ensure it still is a worthwhile investment in a changing business environment.

 PRINCE2 was developed by the UK government in 1996 as a generic project management methodology.